Twikito/easy-toggle-state/README.md

 # Easy toggle state

-A tiny JavaScript plugin to toggle the state of any HTML element in most of contexts with ease.
+A tiny JavaScript library to toggle the state of any HTML element in most of contexts with ease.

 Only set some HTML attributes, and code the rest with your CSS skills.

 ## Why?

-In many situation in front-end developer’s life, he must code scripts for dropdown, burger navigation, tooltip, expandable panel, lightbox, tabs, or else.
+A front-end developer often has to code scripts for dropdown, burger navigation, tooltip, expandable panel, lightbox, tabs, or other.

-In facts, all this componants are based on the same behavior: a trigger element that toggle the state of one or several target elements, and some CSS to make it nice to use, depending on the look and feel of its context.
+All these components are based on the same behavior: a trigger element toggles the state of one or more target elements.

-Here is the solution I propose: one script to toggle a trigger element and its targets, that can adapt to most of contexts, just by adding the rights HTML attributes, and adjust the rest with CSS.
+Here is the solution I propose: one script to associata a trigger element and its targets, that can adapt to most of contexts, just by adding the rights HTML attributes, and adjust the rest with CSS.

 ## How to use